vmware-tanzu-learning/shipkin-course/units/using-shipkin/shipkin-units/index.md

 See below for an example entry.
 Each entry must be contained to one line.
-Update this file each time changes are made to the unit, using the following format.
+Update this file each time changes are made to the unit, following the following format.

 {{codebase-file codebase="shipkin-course" path="units/using-shipkin/CHANGELOG.md" lang="md" ref="master" hidden="false"}}